What is copyright?

 2. to ensure the financing of standard compilation and the standardisation system.

-For many standardisation organisations, including the Estonian Centre for Standardisation, revenue from the sale of standards is an important source of income.
+For many standardisation organisations, including the Estonian Centre for Standardisation and Accreditation, revenue from the sale of standards is an important source of income.
 As most standardisation organisations are non-profit associations, revenue from the sale of standards is always put into developing new standards, improving standardisation-related services and the availability of standards, translating standards into local languages, etc. Therefore, the sustainable operation and development of the system requires that the resources used by standardisers would not be reduced due to the illegal distribution of standards.

 What does it mean if a standard is protected by copyright?